ipfabric/docs/docs/IP_Fabric_Settings/Discovery_and_Snapshots/Discovery_Settings/discovery/discovery_tasks_settings.md

 new network devices**.

-If this limit is disabled, the discovery process will crawl through the whole network, using the selected methods for new device detection (ARP, CDP/LLDP, Routing Table records, or a Traceroute).
+If this limit is disabled, the discovery process will crawl through the whole network, using the selected methods for new device detection (ARP, ACI Endpoints, CDP/LLDP, Routing Table records, or a Traceroute).
 The default is to use all available options.